 By keeping a close eye on metrics, Journey was ready for a reboot just one year into publishing.
 The front page highlights their high-performing channels — brands, videos, food, music, and the “Unbottled” blog — as well as gave the site an even glossier, magazine-like appearance with much more content than before.

 “The first iteration of Journey looked great, but we saw the chance to feature more stories,” Moye said.
 “The design is going to be a work in progress.
 This isn’t the last look you’ll see.”

 Step one of a global journey

 The whole world, in fact, is due to see new versions of Journey in the near future.
-After an initial year of growth and development on the “global site” managed in the U.S., Journey has begun to launch international sites that focus on local content in more than 30 counties.
-Sites in Australia, Germany, Japan, Ukraine, Morocco, New Zealand and Russia are already live, with more counties to launch throughout 2014.
+After an initial year of growth and development on the “global site” managed in the U.S., Journey has begun to launch international sites that focus on local content in more than 30 countries.
+Sites in Australia, Germany, Japan, Ukraine, Morocco, New Zealand and Russia are already live, with more countries to launch throughout 2014.